Greece Moments Greece Moments

 Main street of Tzermiado

-But also in small settlements such as Plati and Metochi, which have hardly more than 100 inhabitants, there is at least one restaurant for a short break.
-The most famous is the settlement of Psychro, the starting point for the famous Zeus Cave, with a fountain in the centre of the village that is well worth seeing.
+But even in small settlements like Plati and Metochi, which have barely more than 100 residents, there is at least one spot for a quick break.
+The best-known is the settlement of Psychro, the starting point for the famous Cave of Zeus, with a fountain worth seeing in the town center.

 Psychro Lasithi Kreta schöne Orte

-Those interested in culture should use the Moni Vidianis Monastery, idyllically situated on the mountainside in the north, and visit the monastery of Iera Moni Koimiseos Theotokou Krustallenias at the eastern entrance to the Lasithi plateau.
-Both monasteries have a green courtyard that invites you to take a break and a shop where you can buy local products such as olive oil or herbs.
+Culture enthusiasts should visit the Moni Vidianis Monastery, idyllically situated on a mountainside to the north, and the Iera Moni Koimiseos Theotokou Krustallenias Monastery at the eastern entrance to the Lasithi Plateau.
+Both monasteries feature a lush courtyard that invites you to take a break, as well as a shop where you can purchase local products such as olive oil or herbs.

 Kloster Moni Vidianis Kreta Lasithi